 Our team consists of Becca Honeybill who is an extremely successful blogger, Amelia German who has progressed her career into sales & marketing, Dan Grant a specialist link builder, Lucy Crompton who has adapted to all areas of online marketing / sales, Elliot Preston who works alongside Dan to create outstanding links and several others who are training up to become vital team members as we grow.

 As an apprentice or work experience placement, we expect the same level of enthusiasm and commitment.
 Please do not go watching YouTube videos when our backs are turned or be on your mobile phone throughout your placement or your whole mentality will not fit into the business model.

 We expect you to want to learn and want to progress your knowledge further to help you get the most out of your experience.

 Going the extra mile could mean keeping in contact with our team on email or social media.
 Keep liking, sharing and commenting on the works we upload.

 Check to see if there is any weekend work you might be able to do and get paid for.
-Check to see if there is any tutorials you can learn in an evening to better yourself and your career.
+Check to see if there are any tutorials you can learn in an evening to better yourself and your career.

 As a very successful team we know 100% we can get results within rankings on Google and generating enquiries.
-These leads could be from ranking websites on page one, social media engagement or proactively outreaching to potential clients, and for this reason we have an amazing offer to UK companies with a “No Risk Supply of Enquiries”.
+These leads could be from ranking websites on page one, social media engagement or proactively outreaching to potential clients, and for this reason, we have an amazing offer to UK companies with a “No Risk Supply of Enquiries”.

-Read this article in depth and you will get to realise why this is a no brainer for all businesses.
+Read this article in-depth and you will get to realise why this is a no brainer for all businesses.